Evaluate Contaminated Land Issues with Rapid Survey Reports

 - Property transactions: buyers and investors may require a contaminated land survey to identify potential hazards before purchasing land.

-- Industrial sites and waste management areas: sites with a history of industrial use or waste disposal need contamination surveys to prevent pollution from spreading.
+- Industrial sites and waste management areas: sites with a history of industrial use or waste disposal need land contamination surveys to prevent pollution from spreading.

 Land contamination surveys follow a structured approach: